Documentation Index

 Replace content

-Replace all existing content in a content source with new content.
+Replace all existing content in a store with new content.

 Use case: Updating documentation to a new version where the old content is no longer relevant.

-Remove a content source and all its associated chunks from the Knowledge Base.Content source states
+Remove a store and all its associated chunks from the Knowledge Base.Store states

-The initial state when content is being uploaded to the Knowledge Base.
-What’s happening:- File is being transferred to the FlowX platform
+The initial state after content is uploaded to the Knowledge Base.
+What’s happening:- File has been transferred to the FlowX platform

-Content is being processed and split into smaller chunks for indexing.
+Content is being chunked, embedded, and indexed in the vector database.
 What’s happening:- Content is being extracted from the document

 - Text is being split into semantically meaningful chunks